 I should stress that we tried “wet/dry” electric razors.
 These are razors that can operate in water, with sealed batteries and electronics.
 Don’t go trying this with an electric razor that plugs into an electric outlet to operate!

 Also note that the links to the products mentioned in this article are Amazon links for the convenience of getting more detail on the product’s specifications.
 Sharpologist has an affiliate relationship with Amazon but in this case these products (or equivalent products) should be fairly widely available locally so you don’t have to go to Amazon.

 Looking for a good shaving cream to use with a wet/dry electric razor?
-Check out Sharpologist’s What Is The Best Shave Cream For 2020?
+Check out Sharpologist’s What Is The Best Shave Cream? article.

 The first thing we bought was an inexpensive, two head rotary shaver, a Philips Norelco SW175/81.
 Admittedly this is considered a “novelty” product in that there is a Star Wars tie-in, but it was a comparatively low-cost way of trying an electric razor with shaving cream.

 Unfortunately this turned out to be a poor performer under the circumstances: shaves under all the conditions we set (dry, with water in the shower, and with shave lather) were not close at all.
 And the two-head design provided inconsistent coverage.
 This razor might be good for an adolescent with thin, patchy hair but for us older adults with grizzly stubble this is no more than a “novelty” razor.

 For our next test we purchased more of a mainstream product, in this case a Philips Norelco Shaver 4100 (discontinued since this article originally appeared.
 Try a Philips Norelco Shaver 3800 for a similar experience).
 This model of shaver has several variants but they’re all very similar products at a similar price-point.